siestas/DiscordMinecraftStatusBot/README.md

 # Install
 In config indicate all the necessary data.
 In The Token write your bot Token.
+Put config.py and bot.py in the same folder

 # Start
 After filling in config.py, run the bot.py file and enjoy the work